-This story was inspired by an afternoon outing to a farm here in Boulder on a particularly golden day last fall.
+This story was inspired by an afternoon outing to a farm here in Colorado on a particularly golden day in the fall of 2020.
 I could see the picnic blanket laid out on the grass in the orchard, I could see how grey and skeletal those trees would look in the dead of winter, and I could see her, Artemis, in the midst of it all.

 by Gabriel Merithew

 David sat on the edge of the bed with his hands pressed tightly over his face, his mother’s voice ringing in his ears.
 Many words of sympathy had been spoken this evening, but those were the only words he’d heard.
 The flashing red and blue lights had disappeared from his window some time ago and he hadn’t moved since.
 His world plunged into a deafening silence.

 Thin slivers of carpet were all that David could see through his fingers as he peered through them, not exactly sure what to do with his body.
 He stayed as still as he could, breathing very little.
 He was waiting for something, though he didn’t know what.
 His mouth was open and bone dry, but now he closed it and peeled his hands from his face.
 Tears hadn’t formed in his eyes yet, and he dreaded what might happen when they did.
 The woman he loved was dead.
 He knew this, but something was making him immune to the concept.

 Millions of unacknowledged thoughts swirled hazily in his mind, Artemis being a constant in each of them.
 He wanted nothing more than to stay in limbo for a while longer, where things didn’t hurt as much, but he was becoming increasingly exhausted and before long could no longer hold the thoughts at bay.
 Within seconds everything hit him with the force of a tidal wave.
 He sank to the floor, doubling over and gasping, then threw up on the carpet.